Ben Porter – Founder and CEO

 Ogeno Charles – Program Coordinator and Lead Facilitator

-Charles received a Bachelors degree in Public Administration and Management from Uganda Christian University.
-In the past two years he served as an administrative and finance assistant (intern) with Athletes for Africa (A4A)-Uganda and worked as an intern and facilitator with The Recreation Project.
+Charles has recently returned from The London School of Economics were he is pursuing his Masters degree.
+He also holds a Bachelors degree in Public Administration and Management from Uganda Christian University.
+In the past two years Charles served as an administrative and finance assistant (intern) with Athletes for Africa (A4A)-Uganda and worked as an intern and facilitator with The Recreation Project.

 He is very excited to be one of the first to learn about ropes courses in northern Uganda and to work with youth and children who are experiencing a brand new way of learning.
 Charles believes TRP provides a “compass” that gives a sense of direction to guide young people in life.